OpenBCI/Documentation/docs/06Software/02-CompatibleThirdPartySoftware/03-OpenViBE.md

 ## Overview

-There are two primary methods of connecting from OpenBCI tech to OpenVibe.
+__There are two primary methods of connecting from OpenBCI tech to OpenViBE:__

-1. You can connect the Cyton and Cyton+Daisy using an OpenVibe driver.
+1. You can connect the Cyton and Cyton+Daisy using an OpenViBE driver.
 This method is described below.

-2. Connect any OpenBCI Board to the OpenBCI GUI, then use the Networking Widget to stream data using LSL protocol to OpenVibe Acquisition Server.
+2. Connect any OpenBCI Board to the OpenBCI GUI, then use the Networking Widget to stream data using LSL protocol to OpenViBE Acquisition Server.
 Start streaming from the GUI first.
-Select LSL in OpenVibe Acquisition Server.
+Select LSL in OpenViBE Acquisition Server.
 You should see an option in Driver Properties to select the data stream from the GUI, its typically auto-detected.

 ## Setting Up Your Environment